Collaborative Perception for Connected and Autonomous Driving: Challenges, Possible Solutions and Opportunities: Design Challenges

 \section{Design Challenges}

-In order to develop a reliable collaborative perception system for autonomous driving, there are a lot of challenges that need to be addressed, such as large data volume, asynchronous information sharing, the collaboration security, data volume that need to be transmitted is very large, and the pose errors.
+In order to develop a reliable collaborative perception system for autonomous driving, there are a lot of design challenges that need to be addressed, such as large data volume, asynchronous information sharing, collaborative security, and pose errors.
 In this section, we will discuss these challenges in detail.

 \textbf{Large Data Volume.} In autonomous vehicles equipped with different sensors, such as camera, LiDAR, and radar. the volume of sensing results (\textit{e.g.}, point clouds, image sequences, etc.) is very large.
 For example, according to KITTI dataset \cite{geigerAreWeReady2012}, each frame produced by 3D laser scanners contains around 100,000 points.
 The smallest scene captured in this dataset includes 114 frames, resulting in a total of more than 10 million points.
-In order to realize real-time, efficient collaboration, how to share the useful information in the large volume of data is a challenge to be addressed.
+In order to realize real-time, efficient collaboration, how to share the useful information in the large volume of data is a grand challenge.

-\textbf{Asynchronous Information Sharing.} In an LTE-V2X communication system, the average latency can reach as much as 131.30 ms. Additionally, the differing latency times from nearby CAVs to ego CAV across various communication channels can cause serious problems with data fusion.
+\textbf{Asynchronous Information Sharing.} In an LTE-V2X communication system, the average latency can reach as much as 131.30 ms. Additionally, the differing latency from nearby CAVs to ego CAV across various communication channels can cause serious problems with data fusion.
 Specifically, in a collaborative perception system, CAVs need to share information with ego CAV, due to the large volume of data and the limited transmission rate, there is a time-lapse from the moment that other CAVs start sending information to the moment that the ego CAV receives the information.
-This time-lapse results in information sharing in different time instants, causing the ego CAV to fuse information from different moments rather than at the same time instant.
+This time-lapse results in information sharing at different time instants, causing the ego CAV to fuse information at different instants rather than at the same time.
 Through experimentation, it has been observed that this information sharing latency problem greatly impairs the performance of a collaborative perception system, resulting in performance even inferior to that of a single-agent perception system.